HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/openid_trans_users.md

     - **Solaris**: `./ConfigEngine.sh enable-transient-user -DWasUserId=username -DWasPassword=password`
     - **Windows™**: `ConfigEngine.bat enable-transient-user -DWasUserId=username -DWasPassword=password`

-3. Add the following parameters to customize the task for your business requirements.
+    Add the following parameters to customize the task for your business requirements.

-    1. `-Dtransparent.suffix`
+    - `-Dtransparent.suffix`

         Set this value to a **dn** suffix that is used for transient users.
 The suffix must NOT match your current suffixes for fully registered users.
 The default value is `o=transparent`.

-    2. `-Dtransparent.prefix`

-        Set this value to a prefix that is used for transient users.
-For example, if you want to set the RDN attribute, set this value to `cn`.

-4. **Optional**: Complete the following steps if you entered the wrong value in the **transparent.suffix** parameter.
+        (Optional): Complete the following steps if you entered the wrong value in the **transparent.suffix** parameter.

         1. Log on to WebSphere® Integrated Solutions Console as the administrator.
         2. Go to **Security > Global Security**.
         3. Go to **User account repository > Available realm definitions** and select **Federatedrepositories**.
         4. Click **Configure**.
         5. Go to **Repositories in the realm** and click the link in the Base Entry column for the **transientidp** repository identifier, for example, `o=transparent`.
         6. Replace the value in the following fields with the new value:
-        1. **Distinguished name of a base entry that uniquely identifies this set of entries in the realm**.
+            - **Distinguished name of a base entry that uniquely identifies this set of entries in the realm**.
 For example, `o=transparent`.
-        2. **Distinguished name of a base entry in this repository**.
+            - **Distinguished name of a base entry in this repository**.
 For example, `o=transparent`.
         7. Click **OK**.
         8. Save your changes.
-    9. Stop and restart the HCL Portal server.
+        9. Stop and restart the HCL DX server.

+    - `-Dtransparent.prefix`

+        Set this value to a prefix that is used for transient users.
+For example, if you want to set the RDN attribute, set this value to `cn`.

-5. **Optional**: Complete the following steps to create group objects for external providers to assign different access rights.
+3. (Optional): Complete the following steps to create group objects for external providers to assign different access rights.

     !!!important
         After you run the `enable-transient-user` task, all identified users are identified with the all authenticated group and do not have explicit groups.